Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 FIRST IMPRESSION

-Having spent 12 days in Bordeaux from the 2nd April to 14 April 2005 and tasting around 300 wines, I believe I've got a real picture of 2004 vintage.
+Having spent 12 days in Bordeaux from the 2nd April to 14 April 2005 and tasting around 300 wines from barrel, I've got an accurate picture of the 2004 vintage.

 This vintage is neither so homogenous as 2001 nor so "hot" as 2003.
-Unfortunately, some wines are terribly tannic, mainly owing to very poor care of the vineyard, harvesting too early and excessive extraction in order to compensate for lack of ripeness.
-This is mostly found in lower appellations.
-The best wines are real classics with silky fruit and tannin, fresh, aromatic and well-balanced wines.
+Unfortunately, some wines are tannic, mainly owing to indigent care of the vineyard, harvesting too early, and excessive extraction to compensate for lack of ripeness.
+This is primarily found in lower appellations.
+The best wines are real classics with silky fruit and tannin, fresh, aromatic, and well-balanced wines.
 They will have a long life.

-Sauternes & Barsac made again a classic vintage with fine botrytis, pure, classy and extremely elegant.
-Several properties managed to end up with wines whose quality is between 2001 and 2002 vintage.
-But it was hard work in the vineyard due to ever-changing weather conditions and quick decisions had to be made.
+Sauternes & Barsac made a classic vintage again with fine botrytis, pure, classy, and extremely elegant.
+Several properties managed to end up with wines whose quality is between 2001 and 2002 vintages.
+But it was hard work in the vineyard due to ever-changing weather conditions, and quick decisions had to be made.

-Graves/Péssac-Léognan in both colours succeeded also very well with many impressive wines.
+Graves/Péssac-Léognan in both colors also succeeded very well with many impressive wines.
 White 2004 is close in quality to the fabulous 2001 vintage.

-In Haut-Médoc, it's particularly Margaux commune, which delivers pure delight to many wine-lovers.
+Haut-Médoc, particularly Margaux commune, delivers pure delight to many wine lovers.

-Saint-Émilion and Pomerol are in my opinion generally on the level with 2001 vintage.
-2004s in these two districts seem to have fresher fruit and better balance, than their 2003 brothers and sisters.
+Saint-Émilion and Pomerol are, in my opinion, generally on the level with the 2001 vintage.
+2004s in these two districts seem to have fresher fruit and better balance than their 2003 brothers and sisters.

-Until now (ultimo May 2005), only a few properties announced their opening prices and these didn't indicate enough fall to attract significant attention of buyers.
+Only now (ultimo May 2005), only a few properties announced their opening prices, and these needed to indicate more fall to attract significant attention of buyers.

-If prices, in general, won't go down at least 25-30% compared with 2003 prices and settle around 2002 prices, then Bordeaux will face a difficult case of having a huge stock of wines and not being able to sell them.
+If prices, in general, will stay at least 25-30% compared with 2003 prices and settle around 2002 prices, then Bordeaux will face a difficult case of having a massive stock of wines and being unable to sell them.
 And there still are plenty of unsold older vintages, like 1997 and 1999.
-Bordeaux has a simple choice - either the wines will drop significantly in price or chateau owners will drink 2004 by themselves!
+Bordeaux has a simple choice - either the wines will drop significantly in price, or chateau owners will drink 2004 by themselves!

 Unless stated otherwise, the following tasting notes were sampled at BLIND tastings organized by Union des Grands Crus de Bordeaux.
 All wines were assessed according to a 100 points scale.